nicholasbard/teknonaturalist/README.md

 python ./extract_ITS.refs_database_for_dnabarcoder.py
 rm *.tar.gz
 ```
+### You may also follow instructions to setup the teknonaturalist Snakemake environment or install packages with mamba/conda

 # II.
-Customizing for your host species. <br>
+Customizing for your host species.
+NOTE TO SELF: ADD in links and instructions to remove betula and extra files <br>
-We will build on the container you created.
+We will continue to work on the container you created.
 If you exited the container, you may restart and reconnect:
+### You can also pick up here without using Docker, after following instructions to setup the teknonaturalist Snakemake environment LINNNKKKK or install packages with mamba/conda LINNNKKKK
 If resuming from outside container:
 ```
 # Determine container ID from all containers